Meet Our Faculty

 Erika Mennig has a Master of Music Education from the University of Illinois.
 In addition she has a Bachelor of Music Education (choral), a Bachelor of Music in Open Studies (music business), and a Bachelor of Music in Fine Arts (piano performance) – all from the University of Illinois.
 Ms. Mennig previously taught music and directed the choir both at Edison Middle School in Champaign and in Rantoul.
 She also owns her own music studio giving private lessons in both piano and voice.
 Ms. Mennig is also the head volleyball coach at Urbana High School and at Countryside School.

 Shane Woodcock earned his B.S. in Physical Education from Eureka College and M.S. in Sports Administration from Eastern Illinois University.
 This is Mr. Woodcock’s sixth year at Countryside.
 Through his creativity and enthusiasm about physical education, he has grown our program with several new activities.
 Mr. Woodcock established our archery program, archery summer camp, and the First Tee Golf program.
 He founded our ever-popular Annual Color Run and more recently, our Countryside Golf Outing.
 In addition to serving as our Athletic Director, Mr. Woodcock coaches Countryside’s boys’ basketball team, coed soccer team, and archery club.
-He is also a Middle School Advisor.
+He is also a Middle School Advisor and teaches our wood shop class.

 Krystal Young holds a B.A. in English literature and M.Ed. with a focus on Curriculum and Instruction from the University of Illinois Urbana-Champaign.
 She has served as a substitute teacher in a variety of schools and content areas at Champaign Unit 4 Schools.
 While earning her M.Ed., she gained familiarity with and contributed pieces to the curriculums of several local area schools.
 Krystal maintains her teaching license and completes professional development, mostly focusing on dyslexia.